lozanotek/skills-assessment/self-assessment.md

 At Dee Zee and DLL Finance, we used DevOps and VSTS for source control.
 DevOps has a great way of comparing your changes in a branch pull request.
 Or command git diff [first branch] [second branch]

+<H1>Continuing Education</H1>
+I learn skills primarily through online tutorials.
+I have a personal PluralSight account.
+I've gone through skills such as Java, RESTful APIs, SQL SSIS, ASP.NET and MVC.
+I also sometimes find YouTube videos that are very helpful.
+If I need to learn something more immediate or to resolve a problem, I use Web searches from Google, Bing, or Duckduckgo.
+I am also going through a couple books - Pro ASP.NET Core MVC 2 by Adam Freeman and Learn AngularJS in 1 Day by Krishna Rungta.